-In this post, you’ll learn how to make the official “tortellini in brodo” recipe (tortellini soup) just as Italians living in the Emilia-Romagna region (home to Bologna and Modena) have been making for generations.
-And just for kicks, I’ve included its somewhat shady history as well.
+In this post, you'll learn how to make the official "tortellini in brodo" recipe (tortellini soup) just as Italians living in the Emilia-Romagna region (home to Bologna, Modena, Parma, Reggio-Emilia, etc.) have been making for generations.
+And just for kicks, I've included its somewhat shady history down below.

-In fact, although there are proportional variations in the ingredients, and sometimes garlic and rosemary are used for flavoring the filling, tortellini in brodo never wavers from its authentic base recipe and if it does, it’s given a different name.
-This recipe is not like some of the tortellini in brodo recipes you’ll find online (even from some very well-known food sites) that claim to be “tortellini in brodo”.
+There are proportional variations used in the ingredients, and sometimes garlic and rosemary are added to flavor the filling, but genuine tortellini in brodo never wavers from its authentic base recipe and if it does, it's given a different name.

 Why We Love This Italian Tortellini Recipe